indigophp/hydra/README.md

 Hydrators can be found under `Indigo\Hydra\Hydrator` namespace.

 - ObjectProperty: Maps data to, reads from public properties
+- Reflection: Uses reflection to access all object properties (non-static ones)
 - Zend: Allows to use hydrators from [zendframework/zend-stdlib](https://github.com/zendframework/Component_ZendStdlib) package